net-zero-dri/net-zero-dri.github.io/_posts/2023-01-11-creative-workshops.md

 **[Register your interest to attend a creative workshop.](https://forms.gle/DEg6DtjbgFJb2RAi6)**

 ### Sustainable digital research infrastructure
-From supercomputers to staff laptops, [we are working towards making all the digital tools and practices used for UK research carbon neutral] (https://net-zero-dri.ceda.ac.uk/).
+From supercomputers to staff laptops, [we are working towards making all the digital tools and practices used for UK research carbon neutral](https://net-zero-dri.ceda.ac.uk/).
 A roadmap towards carbon neutral digital research infrastructure will be developed, with involvement of UK researchers from across disciplines, and take an integrated and coordinated approach.

 To meet the ambitious sustainability target – of reaching net zero digital research infrastructure by 2040 – a broad transformation will be required.
 The arts have a role in this transformation as a medium through which people can consider their values, shift attitudes, reflect on issues, and find connection.